sandeepraju/sanchaara.in/_posts/2015-10-04-roopkund-the-mystery-lake.md

 author: Vijesh M
 author_image: /assets/images/boy.png
 comments: true
+categories: adventure
-categories: [Adventure, Ali Bugyal, Bedni Bugyal, Bhagwabasa, Ghairoli Patal, India, Lohajung, Milky Way, Mystery Lake, Nainital, Pathar Nachauni, Photography, Roopkund, Trekking, Uttarakhand]
+# categories: [Adventure, Ali Bugyal, Bedni Bugyal, Bhagwabasa, Ghairoli Patal, India, Lohajung, Milky Way, Mystery Lake, Nainital, Pathar Nachauni, Photography, Roopkund, Trekking, Uttarakhand]
 ---
 Ah, the Himalayas!
 A paradise for some and a challenge for others.
 I’ve always wanted to go to the Himalayas and experience it first hand.
 I wanted to see what the excitement was all about.
 Things fell into place during December 2014 and we were off on a trek to Dalhousie.
 I guess that’s where the mountains cast a spell on me.
 They say that the mountains pull you back.
 And in May 2015, they did.
 This time, the destination was Roopkund, the mystery lake!